QEC-pages/QDistRnd/joss/paper.md

 # Summary

-The GAP package `QDistRnd` implements a probabilistic algorithm for finding the minimum distance of a quantum code linear over a finite field $\mathop{\rm GF}(q)$.
+The GAP package `QDistRnd` implements a probabilistic algorithm for finding the minimum distance of a quantum low-density parity-check code linear over a finite field $\mathop{\rm GF}(q)$.
 At each step several codewords are randomly drawn from a distribution biased toward smaller weights.
 The corresponding weights are used to update the upper bound on the